carrierwaveuploader/carrierwave/README.md

 ## Using MiniMagick

-MiniMagick is similar to RMagick but performs all the operations using the 'mogrify' command which is part of the standard ImageMagick kit.
+MiniMagick is similar to RMagick but performs all the operations using the 'convert' CLI which is part of the standard ImageMagick kit.
 This allows you to have the power of ImageMagick without having to worry about installing all the RMagick libraries.

 See the MiniMagick site for more details: